NICMx/Jool/docs/en/index.md

 - The most mature version is [4.1.8](download.html#41x).
 - The second release candidate for version [4.2.0](download.html#42x) is also available now.
+- **jool.mx is no longer maintained.
+Please use https://nicmx.github.io/Jool instead.**

 -------------------